Why Does My Cat Sleep in My Bed with Me? Cat Sleeping Behavior Explained

 Because of this, they tend to use those other hours to rest and that translates into a whole lot of zzz's.
 Whether they sleep in their own bed or just any warm places around the house, you can expect your kitties to have a good idea of the best warm spot for them, no matter when they choose to take their next cat nap.

-Now that you know why your cats sleep a lot (aka, all day long!), let's take a look at the question of the day: why your cat sleeps in the bed with you.
+Now that you know why your cat prefers to sleep a lot (aka, all day long!), let's take a look at the question of the day: why your cat sleeps in the bed with you.
 While you may chalk this up to the personal decision of a cuddly cat (and this is one possible reason!), the secrets of the feline mind are actually a bit more intricate than that.

 According to one source, there are four primary reasons that your cat likes to sleep with you: 1) security, 2) warmth, 3) territory, and 4) companionship.